Superyacht Training: A Guide to Yacht Training Courses

-This yacht training course is required by all crew to teach basic safety at sea, including personal survival techniques, firefighting and fire prevention, elementary first aid, proficiency in security awareness, and personal safety and social responsibility.
+This yacht training course is required by all crew to teach basic safety at sea, Personal Survival Techniques, Fire Prevention and Fire Fighting, Elementary First Aid, Personal Safety & Social Responsibilities and Proficiency in Security Awareness.
 All major yachting centres offer this yacht training course.

 Learn more about the STCW Basic Safety Training.